spryker/spryker-docs/docs/scos/user/features/201907.0/resource-sharing-feature-overview.md

 * **Full Access**.
 For details on the Full Access permission, check [Shared Cart Feature Overview](/docs/scos/user/features/{{page.version}}/shared-carts-feature-overview.html#full-access).

 {% info_block warningBox "Note" %}
-Sharing cart with Read-Only or Full Access permissions is available only for internal users (the users within the same business unit
+Sharing cart with Read-Only or Full Access permissions is available only for internal users (the users within the same business unit).
+To open the link for internal users, a customer needs to be logged in to a company account.
-{% endinfo_block %}.
-To open the link for internal users, a customer needs to be logged in to a company account.)
+{% endinfo_block %}
 ![image](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Shopping+Cart/Unique+URL+per+Cart+for+Easy+Sharing/internal-users-interface.png)
 The link allows displaying the prices in accordance with the currency selected.
 That means, that the cart shared via the link will display the prices in the currency that the owner has set up.
 If for example, the default currency was set to EUR and the owner has changed the currency to CHF, the shopping cart shared through the link will also display the prices in CHF.